 When it comes to insulating your attic, there is a lot more than just the R-value of the insulation used.
 However, R-value is the most important step.
 But where you live in California or even the US plays a role in what insulation will work best for your home.

 In some areas like Arizona, there are special considerations to improve the protection of your home.
 That said, if you’re considering attic insulation and need professional advice, we are here to help you.
-However, most Californians will find that R-38 Owens Corning Pink Batt Insulation is the perfect fit, and that’s what we install for our clients.
+However, most Californians will find that R-38 Owens Corning Pink Batt Insulation is the perfect fit, which we install for our clients.

 Call now for a free attic inspection and estimate now.
 714.269.6544

-The Attic Doctors is a professional team of specialists, dedicated to providing a safer, comfortable, and more energy-efficient home environment to homeowners in Orange County & LA County.
-No matter you just purchased a brand new home, or you are at the stage when you’re going to retire and enjoy your golden years.
-We’re here to make sure your house is as comfy and clean as possible!
+The Attic Doctors is a professional team of specialists dedicated to providing a safer, more comfortable, and more energy-efficient home environment to homeowners in Orange County & LA County.
+No matter if you just purchased a brand new home or are at the stage when you will retire and enjoy your golden years.
+We’re here to ensure your house is as comfy and clean as possible!